mlte-team/mlte/docs/docs/getting_started.md

 $ mlte backend --backend-uri fs://store --allowed-origins http://localhost:8000
 ```

 Once you run it, go to the hosted address to view the `MLTE` UI homepage.
+You will need to log in to access the functionality in the UI.
+To start with you can
+use the default user, but you should change its password as a first step.
+You can later use the UI to set up new users as well.

 For more information on how to use the UI, see our how-to guide on [using `MLTE`](using_mlte.md).

 ## Using a Relational DB Engine Backend